image

 John Haley

 Yes.
 So I'll let Mike go through and give us some thoughts about the new business.
-But let me just make one comment at the beginning.
-As we -- we're not giving any guidance because in today's -- with today's world, it's just so hard to know how things are going to impact from 1 quarter to another. .
+But let me just make 1 comment at the beginning.
+As we -- we're not giving any guidance because in today's -- with today's world, it's just so hard to know how things are going to impact -- things are going to impact from 1 quarter to another.

 But Mike, do you want to go run through this?.

 Yes, John, thanks.
-And Mark, I mean -- again, under the -- we're not -- the fourth quarter hasn't happened.
-I'm not giving guidance, but just giving you some sense. .
+And then Mark, I mean, again, under the -- we're not -- the fourth quarter hasn't happened.
+Not giving guidance, but just giving you some sense.

-And as I said, our wholesale business was down and we really believe that was a direct link back to the canceled sporting events, events overall, in particular sporting events.
-And we've seen these kinds of rebounds happen in -- as it relates to the wholesale business.
+And as I said, our wholesale business was down and we really believe that was a direct link back to the canceled sporting events, events overall, in particular, sporting events, and we've seen these kinds of rebounds happen and -- as it relates to the wholesale business.
 So we will wait and see.

 John Haley